TommyZihao/Code-Story-Interview-/README.md

 Or you have already been an expert in your own field.

-Learning programming and machine learning is definitely a worthy invest.
+Learning programming and machine learning is definitely a worthy investment.

 For example, if you are an agriculture expert.
 This is a traditional job with a long history.

-You can utilise new technology such as UAV drones, remote sensing, and computer vision do lots of things, breaking the ceiling of traditional agriculture.
+You can utilize new technology such as UAV drones, remote sensing, and computer vision to do lots of things, breaking the ceiling of traditional agriculture.

 To be honest, you even don't need to write code and learn algorithms.
-There are lots of out-of-box toolkit such as custom vision in Azure Cognitive Service.
-You can just upload your datasets, train and deploy AI model just by clicking the mouse.
+There are lots of out-of-box toolkits such as custom vision in Azure Cognitive Service.
+You can just upload your datasets, train, and deploy the AI models just by clicking the mouse.

 I majored in civil engineering, after learning machine learning, I can utilize data mining to empower this traditional profession.

-As we know, China have a huge high speed railway and urban subway system.
+As we know, China has a huge high-speed railway and urban subway system.

-How do we detect and maintain the health of infrastructure and track.
+How do we detect and maintain the health of infrastructure and track?

 That's what I can do to break the ceiling of traditional engineering.